-Breast cancer is a type of cancer that starts in the tissues of the breast.
-Excluding skin cancers, breast cancer is the most frequently diagnosed cancer in women.
-Regular screening mammograms are routine for women who don't have any breast cancer symptoms.
-Mammograms can detect early changes in breast tissue and treat breast cancer in its earliest, most treatable stages.
+Breast cancer is a type of cancer that begins in the tissues of the breast.
+Besides skin cancers, breast cancer is the most frequently diagnosed cancer in women.
+Habitual screening mammograms should be routine for women who don't have any breast cancer symptoms.
+Mammograms can detect early variations in breast tissue and help catch breast cancer in its earliest, most curable stages.

 Women should see their doctor when they experience symptoms such as:

 - A lump or thickening in or near the breast or in the underarm area

 - Changes in the breast size or shape